isapir/Migrate2Postgres/README.md

 Create a config file
 --
-The config file includes all of the information needed for the migration.
-Such information includes the connection details for the source and target databases, mappings of SQL types for the DDL phase (e.g. SQL Server's `NVARCHAR` to Postgres' `TEXT`), mappings of JDBC types for the DML phase, name transformations (e.g. `SomeTableName` to `some_table_name`), queries to run before (e.g. disable triggers) and after (e.g. re-enable triggers or `REFRESH MATERIALIZED VIEWS`) the DML process, number of concurrent threads, and more.
+The config file is a JSON file that includes all of the information needed for the migration.

+That information includes the connection details for the source and target databases, mappings of SQL types for the DDL phase (e.g. SQL Server's `NVARCHAR` to Postgres' `TEXT`), mappings of JDBC types for the DML phase, name transformations (e.g. `SomeTableName` to `some_table_name`), queries to run before (e.g. disable triggers) and after (e.g. re-enable triggers or `REFRESH MATERIALIZED VIEWS`) the DML process, number of concurrent threads, and more.

+See the comments in the [template for SQL Server](src/main/resources/templates/ms-sql-server.conf) and the included [example config files](examples/conf) for more information.

 Run the DDL command
 --